dgarijo/Widoco/README.md

 `-excludeIntroduction`: Skip the introduction section in the documentation.
 -uniteSections: Write all HTML sections into a single HTML document.

-`-- help`: Shows a help message and exits.
+`--help`: Shows a help message and exits.

 ## How can I make WIDOCO automatically recognize my vocabulary annotations?